1435thunder/OpenTechCommons/docs/white-papers/drone/ESP32 /RF Node Mesh Network for Agricultural Remote Sensing.md

 To increase communication range up to 30–100+ km:

 * Repurpose **cheap 433 MHz two-way radios** with UART interfaces.
-* Use hobby UAV telemetry radios (e.g., 915 MHz full-duplex HM-TRP modules).
+* Use hobby UAV telemetry radios (e.g., 915 MHz full-duplex HM-TRP modules) to directly send telemetry to the base station — ideal for fixed-wing UAVs or drones.
 * Integrate **DRA818V VHF Ham Radio Modules** (134–174 MHz) for extended range and robust communication.
 * VTX modules for **live video streaming** from water tanks and troughs.
-* **Flight controllers** can relay ESP32 telemetry over MAVLink to ground stations.
+* **Flight controllers** can relay ESP32 telemetry over MAVLink to ground stations, removing the need for additional RF infrastructure.

 ## 9. PCB Design Integration Strategy